Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 2

 Stars vs. Kraken Betting Trends

-- Seattle has played 52 games this season with over 5.5 goals.
+- Seattle has played 52 games this season that ended with more than 5.5 goals.

-- The Stars have gone 17-6 this season when favored on the moneyline.
+- The Stars have been victorious in 17 of their 23 games when they were listed as a moneyline favorite this season (73.9%).

-- This season the Kraken have eight wins in the 20 games in which they've been an underdog.

-- Dallas has had five games with moneyline odds of -210 or shorter and won each time.
+- Dallas has had five games with moneyline odds of -210 or shorter and won them all.

-- Seattle is 2-1 when it is the underdog by +170 or longer on the moneyline.
+- Seattle has a record of 2-1 in games when bookmakers list the team at +170 or longer on the moneyline.

 Stars Player Props